Deltares/GEOLib/docs/user/setup.rst

     CONSOLE_FOLDER="tests"  # path has to exist!

 This configuration variable points to the folder in which the consoles are placed (each in its own subfolder).
 It can also be set by a **CONSOLE_FOLDER** environment variable.
-The enviroment variable will overrule the .env file, which in its turn, overrides the defaults set in Python.
+The environment variable will overrule the .env file, which in its turn, overrides the defaults set in Python.

 The defaults are as follows::